-Cloud Connect Network (CCN) bridges between Tencent Cloud VPCs and between VPCs and on-premises IDCs.
-It provides you with public + private network multi-point interconnection, route self-learning, linkage prioritization, failure fast convergence, and other capabilities.
+Cloud Connect Network (CCN) bridges between Tencent Cloud VPCs and between VPCs and local IDCs.
+It provides you with public and private network multi-point interconnection, route self-learning, linkage prioritization, failure fast convergence, and other capabilities.
 With its presence in over 20 regions around the world, 100+ Gbps bandwidth and 99.99% high availability, it helps you easily build fast, stable, secure, and flexible globally interconnected networks.
 CCN is typically used in:

 A CCN consists of: